60xpwn/Meoji-Bot/README.md

-# Meoji - An Advanced Anti Raid & Spam Discord Bot.
+# **Meoji - An Advanced Anti Raid & Spam Discord Bot.**

 <a href="#Meoji Is Cool"><img src="https://avatars1.githubusercontent.com/u/4284691?v=3&s=200" title="Meoji is good, so why aren't you using it?" alt="Meoji is good, so why aren't you using it?"></a>

+*Meoji is a powerful, feature rich raid controlling solution, offering its users the most advanced protection against raids, spam, and abuse.
+Simply deploy our bot, and you will have the ultimate protection any discord server should have.
+Meoji offers a powerful bot out of the box, but allows for further customization to suit your needs!*
 # **Setting Up The Bot**

 Upon joining, the bot will send this yellow-coloured embedded message: